• Skip to primary navigation

 Growing Chives in the Garden

 Chives are a spring garden staple.
 Here in zone 6B, the chives plants I added to my garden in 2015 are still growing strong.
 I now have two plants – I divided the parent plant when pulling it up to pull out the wire grass growing among its roots and then planted two portions, which grew into two sturdy chive plants in my garden.
-It is easy to grow chives from seed and you can grow them indoors as well as in your raised bed garden or backyard vegetable garde.
+It is easy to grow chives from seed, and you can grow them indoors as well as in your raised bed garden or backyard vegetable garden.

 Chives are related to onions and are part of the allium family, so your infused chive oil will have a lovely onion-garlic flavor that makes it a favorite for salad dressings.
 I’ve also used them in chive salt, which is an herbal-infused salt.
 That tasted great on my sweet potato french fries recipe.